rossanx/git-tutorial/README.md

 **ALTERNATIVE (COMBINED) STEPS 8 AND 9**

-Sometimes you just want to pull changes and accept them as they are.
+Sometimes you just want to pull changes and accept them as they are (as in STEP 4).
 So, if it's the case, just `git pull` it:

   * rossanx - (CLI) `git pull`
     * provide credentials (sputinik and password)